 - Do you have symptoms all the time or do they come and go?

 - How serious are your symptoms?

 - Does anything seem to improve your symptoms?

-- Do your symptoms worsen when you eat spicy foods, drink alcohol or take certain medications?
+- Do your symptoms get worse when you eat spicy foods, drink alcohol or take certain medicines?

 - Are you often exposed to fumes, chemicals or tobacco smoke?